Seabird trajectories map onto a reduced optimal-control bound for dynamic soaring

 \subsection{Albatross trajectories define an empirical transport--effort frontier consistent with wind-assisted flight}

 Fig.~\ref{fig:figure1}a displays a representative albatross trajectory, colored by altitude, with the repeated turning and climbing-descent cycles characteristic of dynamic soaring.
-Continuous tracks were partitioned into 120-s overlapping windows, and for each window, we computed the ground-frame specific mechanical energy $\mathcal{E}(t)=\frac{1}{2}\,u(t)^{2}+g\,z(t)$, where \(u(t)\) is ground speed and \(z(t)\) is altitude.
-Figure~\ref{fig:figure1}b plots the relative energy $ \delta \mathcal{E}(t)=\mathcal{E}(t)-\mathcal{E}(t_0)$ across many windows, with one representative trace highlighted.
+Continuous tracks were partitioned into 120-s overlapping windows (step 30\,s; see SI\,S8 for window-length sensitivity across 60--240\,s, which yields an identical species ordering), and for each window, we computed the ground-frame specific mechanical energy $E(t)=\frac{1}{2}\,u(t)^{2}+g\,z(t)$, where $u(t)$ is ground speed and $z(t)$ is altitude.
+Figure~\ref{fig:figure1}b plots the relative energy $ \delta E(t)=E(t)-E(t_0)$ across many windows, with one representative trace highlighted.
 The oscillatory pattern reflects repeated exchanges between kinetic and potential energy during sheared flight.

-To interpret these fluctuations, we estimate a cumulative drag work term using a quasi-steady gliding model and infer the corresponding cumulative atmospheric-input term (or wind-mediated gain) $W_{\mathrm{harvest}}(t)=\delta \mathcal{E}(t)-W_{\mathrm{drag}}(t)$ under the approximation that sustained muscular input is small over these gliding-dominated windows.
+To interpret these fluctuations, we estimate a cumulative drag work term using a quasi-steady gliding model and infer the corresponding cumulative atmospheric-input term (or wind-mediated gain) $W_{\mathrm{harvest}}(t)=\delta E(t)+W_{\mathrm{drag}}(t)$, where $W_{\mathrm{drag}}(t)\ge 0$ is the cumulative drag loss (SI\,S2), under the approximation that sustained muscular input is small over these gliding-dominated windows.
 Figure~\ref{fig:figure1}c shows these two contributions, confirming them to be of comparable magnitude and opposite sign, consistent with a near-steady energy budget maintained by shear exploitation~\cite{taylor2016soaring,yonehara2016flight}.
-Because the ambient wind field is not reconstructed pointwise, \(W_{\mathrm{harvest}}\) is interpreted as an effective atmospheric-input observable rather than a direct measurement of aerodynamic wind work.
+Because the ambient wind field is not reconstructed pointwise, $W_{\mathrm{harvest}}$ is interpreted as an effective atmospheric-input observable rather than a direct measurement of aerodynamic wind work.
 Its magnitude is nonetheless comparable to the inferred drag loss, consistent with atmospheric energy input offsetting dissipation during sustained transport.